Customizing the Installation Process

 Note

-Entity metadata in the PHP entity classes (annotations) should exactly match what the schema migration is doing.
-If you create a migration that modifies the type, length, or another property of an existing entity field, please remember to make the same change in the PHP entity class annotations.
+Entity metadata in the PHP entity classes (attributes) should exactly match what the schema migration is doing.
+If you create a migration that modifies the type, length, or another property of an existing entity field, please remember to make the same change in the PHP entity class attributes.

 In the Oro\Bundle\MigrationBundle\Migration\Migration::up, you can modify the database schema and/or add additional SQL queries executed before and after the schema changes.